Recently, we described the Evil Twins that eat into your project profits. The two terrors in question being Under Quoting and Over Delivering.

 So to recap, you can prevent Under Quoting by:

-- Pinpoint every task you’ll need to do.
+- Pinpointing every task you’ll need to do.

-- Figure out exactly how much time you’ll need.
+- Figuring out exactly how much time you’ll need.

-- Spell out exactly what your fee includes.
+- Spelling out exactly what your fee includes.

 Those three steps are all fairly simple.
 Still, we guarantee that if you do them, they will result in more profitable projects.